core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 creator proposes topic name but broker approves
 -->

 A client can add a new topic to a collection of topics by submitting a representation of the initial topic resource (see Section {{topic-resource-representation}}) in a POST request to the topic collection URI.
-The topic MUST contain at least a subset of the {{topic-properties}} , namely: topic_name and resource_type.
+The topic MUST contain at least a subset of the {{topic-properties}} , namely: topic-name and resource-type.

-A CoAP endpoint creating a topic MAY specify a 'topic_data' URI different than that used by the broker.
-The broker may then simply forward the observation requests to the 'topic_data' URI as shown in {{fig-external-server}}.
+A CoAP endpoint creating a topic MAY specify a 'topic-data' URI different than that used by the broker.
+The broker may then simply forward the observation requests to the 'topic-data' URI as shown in {{fig-external-server}}.

-If the 'topic_data' is empty the broker will assign a resource for a publisher to publish to.
+If the 'topic-data' is empty the broker will assign a resource for a publisher to publish to.

 On success, the server returns a 2.01 (Created) response indicating the topic URI of the new topic and the current representation of the topic resource.